docQodly/docs/docs/studio/overview.md

 ## Accessing Qodly Studio

-Access to Qodly Studio is granted to developers once they complete a series of authentication steps to enter the Qodly Console, as outlined in the [Architecture chapter](../concepts/cloud.md).
+Access to Qodly Studio is granted to developers once they complete a series of authentication steps to enter the Qodly Cloud Management Console.
 From the Development or Staging [environments](../cloud/getStarted.md#environments-and-services) within the Qodly Console, you can access your application instance in Qodly Studio by either:

 - Clicking on the [Studio](../cloud/application-management#open-qodly-studio) button on the Overview page.
 - Clicking on the [Studio URL](../cloud/application-management#open-qodly-studio) in the General tab for the open environment.